Robert-Baillie/Letterboxed-Solver/README.md

 ### Other features

-Themes: As well as the puzzle, the site also offers two distinct light/dark themes, or you can try creating your own using the functionality at the top right of the page!
+**Themes**: As well as the puzzle, the site also offers two distinct light/dark themes, or you can try creating your own using the functionality at the top right of the page!

 ## Getting Started